govuk-one-login/ipv-stubs/di-ipv-cimit-stub/README.md

 This will create stubs for the CIMIT lambdas getContraIndicatorCredential, putContraIndicators, postMitigations and stubManagement.

+This comment is to test out the labeler.
+Please remove if you see it.

 Sample postMitigations POST request should look like
 ```
 headers: